tighten/takeout/README.md

 ### Stop a specific running container

-Passed the container id of running container, stop the running container which matches it.
+Passed the container ID of running container, stop the running container which matches it.

 ```bash
 takeout stop {container_id}